 How Can You Burn More Fat?

 The human body stores fat in order to keep the body insulated and in order to store energy.
-How much fat your body stores can depend on a number of factors, such as your age, genes, hormones and lifestyle.
+How much fat your body stores can depend on a number of factors.
+These include your age, genes, hormones and lifestyle.

 Excess fat can cause health implications such as heart attacks, high blood pressure, cancer and mental health issues such as depression.
 Therefore it is not uncommon for people to want to explore a number of ways to burn fat in order to lead a more active and healthy lifestyle.
 In order to burn fat, the body must be consuming fewer calories than it is burning (Calorie Deficit).
 Entering into a deficit for a sustained period of time will cause the body to use fat stores for energy.

-Recommended calorie deficits can depend on a number of factors, such as a person’s lifestyle and age.
-It is important that when dieting for fat loss and looking to enter into a calorie deficit for a long period of time, that a person does not go into a too low deficit, this will likely cause the person to feel rundown and unwell.
+Recommended calorie deficits can depend on various things, such as a person’s lifestyle and age.
+It is important that when dieting for fat loss and looking to enter into a calorie deficit for a long period of time, that a person does not go into a too low deficit.
+This will likely cause the person to feel rundown and unwell.

 A general starting point that is considered healthy and sustainable is a deficit of 500 calories per day.
 A tool that is often used for this is a calorie calculator, this is used to see what the maintenance calories for an individual are in order to function day to day as well as calories required for a surplus or deficit, depending on what is required.